Four-Score/Confidential-Copilot/docs/Auth/auth.md

 - `resetPasswordAndUpdateKeys`: (Requires `decryptedSymmetricKey` in memory).
 Updates the password in Supabase Auth.
 Client-side: Fetches the existing salt, derives a new wrapping key from the new password + existing salt, re-encrypts the symmetric key (from memory) using this new key.
 Updates only the password-related encrypted key (`enc_key_pw`) and IV (`iv_pw`) in the database, leaving the salt and recovery key data unchanged.
 Optionally updates the in-memory key for consistency.

-- Security: Ensures Supabase (or any server-side actor) cannot access the user's decrypted symmetric key, as the decryption password/recovery key is never sent to the server, and decryption happens only in the browser.
+- Security: Ensures Supabase (or any server-side actor) cannot access the user's decrypted symmetric key, as the decryption password/recovery key is never sent to the server, and decryption happens only in the browser. **The key is available in memory immediately after signup completion or successful login/recovery.**

 # File Breakdown: src/services/database.ts: Database Service